-To extend the life of NAND storage devices, the controller ensures that all data written is spread evenly across all physical blocks of the device so as not to wear-out one area of the NAND faster than another.
+To extend the life of NAND storage devices, the controller ensures that all data written is spread evenly across all physical blocks of the device so as not to wear out one area of the NAND faster than another.

 - SLC (Single Level Cell) – Is typically used for enterprise-grade solutions.
 This type of flash accepts one bit per memory cell and it’s the most accurate when reading and writing data, having the longest lifespan and charge cycles over any other type of flash.
-It has faster write speeds, lower power consumption but it’s also the most expensive type of NAND flash.
+It has faster write speeds, and lower power consumption but it’s also the most expensive type of NAND flash.

 - eMLC (Enterprise Multi Level Cell) – eMLC is a type of MLC (Multi Level Cell) optimized for enterprise use.
 It offers better performance and more read/write data life cycles.
 Its cost is lower than SLC being a great cheaper alternative to it.

 - TLC (Triple Level Cell) – TLC SSDs write three bits to each cell.
 They are the most common type of SSD.
-TLC has the lowest cost per GB, also with lower write speeds and less Program/Erase cycles.
-It is the cheapest form of flash memory to manufacture and in the result is the most widespread in the low-end sector of the home market.
+TLC has the lowest cost per GB, also with lower write speeds and fewer Program/Erase cycles.
+It is the cheapest form of flash memory to manufacture and as the result is the most widespread in the low-end sector of the home market.
 Despite being the least durable type of memory, you can still expect a TLC SSD to last several years of intensive use.

 Solid State Drive vs Hard Drive